TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 to `bar()` has the variable `x` with a value of `37`, this *is* valid and fair, and we need to make sure they each have their own portion of the stack (i.e., a *stack frame*) to keep their local data separate from each other.

-[^2]: The distinction in marker color is simply to indicate that the *name* and *value* of a variable are two distinct concepts.

-[^3]: "don't have to rely on your poor short-term memory" is an analogy for how the equivalent computer mechanism, [registers](https://en.wikipedia.org/wiki/Processor_register), are primarily for performing small intermediate tasks, and there are a finite amount of them, each with a finite size.

-[^4]: In many scenarios, the compiler can observe the structure of your code and realize that (e.g., variables representing an intermediate calculation) don't really *need* to be on the stack, and instead can simply exist in registers during their calculation and usage.
-Conversely, if you have an extremely complex (e.g., math expression) that takes up a lot of intermediate calculation space, it's possible that the computer *doesn't have enough registers* to hold the intermediate calculations, so the compiler may actually *generate new variables on the stack that didn't exist in your source code* to hold the "overflow".

-[^5]: When computer scientists discuss the stack, it's popular to represent the stack as "growing downwards" instead of upwards.
+[^2]: When computer scientists discuss the stack, it's popular to represent the stack as "growing downwards" instead of upwards.
 This is a natural reflection of the fact that in many ABI/computer architecture designs, the larger the stack, the "lower" the head of the stack sits in memory.
 When drawing diagrams that show the layout of a process, this makes it more natural to depict it "growing downwards".
+This is just a preference though, and I prefer to do it in the other direction in this case (i.e., growing "up" the whiteboard).

+[^3]: The distinction in marker color is simply to indicate that the *name* and *value* of a variable are two distinct concepts.

+[^4]: "don't have to rely on your poor short-term memory" is an analogy for how the equivalent computer mechanism, [registers](https://en.wikipedia.org/wiki/Processor_register), are primarily for performing small intermediate tasks, and there are a finite amount of them, each with a finite size.

+[^5]: In many scenarios, the compiler can observe the structure of your code and realize that (e.g., variables representing an intermediate calculation) don't really *need* to be on the stack, and instead can simply exist in registers during their calculation and usage.
+Conversely, if you have an extremely complex (e.g., math expression) that takes up a lot of intermediate calculation space, it's possible that the computer *doesn't have enough registers* to hold the intermediate calculations, so the compiler may actually *generate new variables on the stack that didn't exist in your source code* to hold the "overflow".

 [^6]: On many computer architectures, there are dedicated register(s) for storing a return value.
 The idea is that after calling a function that returns a value, the caller simply checks that register *for the returned value*.

+[^7]: The "adopting" concept doesn't seem great, because the natural behavior of the stack makes it so that the lifetime of an object is the same as the lifetime of the function that created that object, and sometimes we want it to last longer.
+Although "adopting" it accomplishes this, it isn't a naturally arising behavior.

-[^7]: Up to the compiler implementation, `alloca(size_t size)` will dynamically allocate an amount of bytes on the stack.
+[^8]: Up to the compiler implementation, `alloca(size_t size)` will dynamically allocate an amount of bytes on the stack.
 This is useful if you don't want to deal with the computational overhead of a heap.
 In addition to this, there's a feature called [VLA](https://en.wikipedia.org/wiki/Variable-length_array) that accomplishes something similar with implicit syntax.

+[^9]: This is usually implicitly done, i.e., the register that holds the address of "the top of the stack" is usually pre-emptively updated whenever a local variable is created on the stack.
+The critical difference, is that we'd be increasing the size of the stack by a dynamic value rather than a compile time constant.

-[^8]: [Stack machines](https://en.wikipedia.org/wiki/Stack_machine) are theoretical "computers" that were invented on paper a long time ago.
+[^10]: [Stack machines](https://en.wikipedia.org/wiki/Stack_machine) are theoretical "computers" that were invented on paper a long time ago.
 The point of stack machines were to *prove things* about stack machines, that you could then use to prove things about *how powerful* programs are, classes of computation (P vs NP etc.) and a bunch of other stuff.

-[^9]: Citation needed.
+[^11]: Citation needed.

-[^10]: The first thing that comes to mind is how we like the programs on our computers to adhere to a set of rules, for the sake of inter-process intercompatibility (e.g., .dll/.so).
+[^12]: The first thing that comes to mind is how we like the programs on our computers to adhere to a set of rules, for the sake of inter-process intercompatibility (e.g., .dll/.so).
 Learn about the concept of [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) if you're curious about this.
 Additionally, ever wonder why (x86) linux programs can't run on (x86) windows & vice versa?
 They're the same computer architecture,